An new polar factor retraction on the Stiefel manifold with closed-form inverse: Abstract

 \section{Abstract}

-Retractions are the workhorse in Riemannian computing applications, where computational efficiency is of the essence.
+Retractions are the workhorses in Riemannian computing applications, where computational efficiency is of the essence.
 This work introduces a new retraction on the compact Stiefel manifold of orthogonal frames.
 The retraction is second-order accurate under the Euclidean metric and features a closed-form inverse that can be efficiently computed.

-To the best of our knowledge, this is the first Stiefel retraction with both these properties.
-A variety of retractions is known on the Stiefel manifold, including the Riemannian exponential map, the polar factor retraction, the QR-retraction and the Cayley retraction, but none of them features a closed-form inverse.
-The only Stiefel retraction with closed-form inverse that we are aware of is based on quasi-geodesics, but this one is of first order.
+A variety of retractions is known on the Stiefel manifold, including the Riemannian exponential map, the polar factor retraction, the QR-retraction, quasi--geodesics and the Cayley retraction.
+The Cayley retraction is second--order accurate under the canonical metric and features a closed-form inverse.
+The new retraction is the first one with the corresponding features under the Euclidean metric.

+We present numerical experiments which illustrates the properties of the new retraction, as well as compare it to numerous of the currently available alternatives.
+In addition, we examine the performance of the retraction when used for interpolation and for computing a Riemannian barycenter.

 \begin{MSCcodes} 15A16, 15B10, 53Z50, 65D05, 65F60 \end{MSCcodes}